tdongsi/java/docs/source/_posts/2017-06-18-basic-jenkinsfile-cookbook.markdown

 ### `checkout` step

-`scm` is the global variable for the current commit && branch && repository of Jenkinsfile.
+`scm` is the global variable for the current commit AND branch AND repository of Jenkinsfile.
 `checkout scm` means checking out all other files with same version as the Jenkinsfile associated with running pipeline.
 To check out another repository, you need to specify the paremeters to `checkout` step.